Learning with Interpretable Structure from Gated RNN: Conclusion

 \section{Conclusion}

 It will be beneficial if we can learn an interpretable structure from the RNN models since there is still no clear understanding of the inner mechanism of RNN models.
 In this paper, realizing the similarity between RNNs and FSA, as well as the good interpretability of FSA, we try to learn FSA from RNN, and analyze RNNs from FSA's point of view.
-After verifying that the hidden states of gated RNNs do form clusters, we propose two methods to learn FSAs from four kinds of RNNs, based on different clustering strategies.
-We show the learned FSA graphically through illustration and explicitly give the transition route for human beings to follow.
-We also show how the number of gate affects the performance of RNNs, and the semantic meaning behind the numerical calculation in hidden units.
-We find that MGU with minimal gate can outperform other RNNs from the FSA's perspective.
-In the future, we plan to design other RNN models sharing the merit of minimal number of gate as MGU.
+After verifying that the hidden states of gated RNNs indeed form clusters, we propose two methods to learn FSAs from four kinds of RNNs, based on different clustering strategies.
+We graphically show the learned FSA and explicitly give the transition route for human beings to simulate.
+We also show how the number of gates affects the performance of RNNs, and the semantic meaning behind the numerical calculation in hidden units.
+We find that gate is important for RNN but the less the better, which can guide us to design other RNNs with only one gate and save us from unnecessary twists and turns.
+Considering FSA can consistently imitate the performance of its RNN from which it learned, we would like to devote to improving the performance of RNN and FSA.
+In this way, FSA can have a chance to substitute its RNN from which it learned to be used in those applications that need trust, such as the applications involving human being’s lives or dangerous facilities.